Damage for Beginners

 Weapon Speed

 One more stat that doesn't directly contribute to your damage, but does affect your Damage Per Second (DPS) is Weapon Speed.
 Your Weapon Speed indicates how often you can cast your skills (although some skills have fixed animation length not dependent on Weapon Speed).
 To calculate your Weapon Speed you need to consider two parameters: your weapon's Attacks per Second (APS), which is averaged when dual-wielding, and your Attack Speed bonus.
 Attack Speed can roll as a stat on your Gloves and also comes from different skills, passives, Paragon nodes, and Legendary Aspects.
-For Basic Skills specifically, there's also a special stat called Basic Skill Attack Speed.
-Your Attack Speed Bonus is capped at 100%.
-Basic Skill Attack Speed and Accelerating Offensive Aspect can go over this cap.
+Attack speed has two separate 100% caps.
+Some bonuses such as rolls on gear, potion, and certain Aspects count towards the first cap, while Attack Speed you get from skills and skill-specific Attack Speed found on certain Uniques and tempers goes into the second cap.
 All these bonuses are added together and act as a multiplier to your weapon's Attacks per Second:

-Now for direct damage skills you get a very simple DPS formula:
+Now for direct damage skills, you can simplify the concept to the following DPS formula:

 Attack Power